-&lt;sup>33 The intermediary has no role in deciding if questions are irrelevant or otherwise legally improper, and the Court's mandatory obligation under section 41 Evidence Act to disallow an improper question can only be met when the Court is aware of the question and rules it improper.
-This is best dealt with at the ground rules hearing, but can only be if the questions are provided to the Court.
+39 The intermediary has no role in deciding if questions are irrelevant or otherwise legally improper, and the Court's mandatory obligation under Evidence Act 2008 s 41 to disallow an improper question can only be met when the Court is aware of the question and rules it improper.
+This is best dealt with at the ground rules hearing, but can only be considered if the questions are provided to the Court.
 Otherwise, improper questions not dealt with in advance will involve intervention by the Court during the questioning of the witness.